vLeov/php-chess/README.md

 $game->play('b', 'e5');
 ```

-The call to the `$game->play` method returns `true` or `false` depending on whether or not a move can be made in Portable Game Notation (PGN) format.
+`$game->play` returns `true` or `false` depending on whether or not a move can be made in Portable Game Notation (PGN) format.
 The Universal Chess Interface (UCI) protocol is supported as well as the long algebraic notation.

 ```php
 $game->playLan('w', 'e2e4');